 Flying Fox aka Flying Waters over the Waterfall in Bad Gastein

 If you look closely you can spot a cable that goes across the waterfall.
 And that was exactly what we were after.
 You can combine both the waterfall trail tour and a ride over the waterfall.
 This is also a very convenient option to walking.

 If the weather would have been nicer, we'd have surely walked up the Stubnerkogel ourselves.
 Unfortunately, the weather was not on our side and we ended up taking the Stubnerkogel cable car to the top station.
 From there we walked to the world's highest suspension bridge.
 The bridge is quite short and it's not very far from the ground.
 However, despite the bad weather we were able to enjoy the incredible view from the bridge.
 AND the visit is free!

-A little extra information: If you are scared of heights, I wouldn't recommend you to walk over the bridge.
-It isn't that high but one can see down to the ground through the bridge's floor.
+A little extra information: If you fear heights, I wouldn't recommend you to walk over the bridge.
+It isn't that high, but one can see down to the ground through the bridge's floor.

 Once you have reached this point you can also try the Felsenweg or Cliff Trail, which you'll spot on the left side of the peak – when you finish the suspension bridge continue in this direction.
 The view is amazing here too!